appcelerator-developer-relations/appc-sample-appsearch/README.md

 ### Continue a User Activity from Spotlight or Handoff
 From [line 141 of list.js](app/controllers/list.js#L141) you can see we handle a user activity search result in almost the same way as for other Spotlight items.
 We use the `activityType` to identify it and act accordingly.

-The exact same `continueactivity` event is also what handoff will fire.
-How convenient!
+The exact same `continueactivity` event is also what handoff will fire so we get that for free!
 Install the app on two devices and double-tap home to try it out:

 ![screenshot](docs/handoff.png)